100 Heroes: Chopin

 Biographies of Chopin have created a confusing picture of his sexuality.

-It’s likely that any evidence of same-sex attraction was downplayed to avoid any negative impact on his reputation.
+It’s likely that any evidence of same-sex attraction was downplayed to avoid a negative impact on his reputation.

 However, more recent analysis of letters written by Chopin seem to clearly indicate where his interests lay.
-Chopin’s private correspondence reveals numerous declarations of love that he made to men.
+Chopin’s private correspondence reveals numerous declarations of love towards men.

 Important men in his life included Tytus Woyciechowski, and Julian Fontana.